passiv/snaptrade-php-sdk/README.md

 ### `snaptrade.trading.getOrderImpact`<a id="snaptradetradinggetorderimpact"></a>

-Check impact of trades on account.
+Return the trade object and it's impact on the account for the specified order.

 #### 🛠️ Usage<a id="🛠️-usage"></a>